esenes/Dogleg-analysis/manual/readMATandsort_guide.md

 # readMATandsort.m reference

-This file means to be the detailed explanation of how readMATandsort.m works and which is the idea behind the algotyrhm.
+This file wants to be the detailed explanation of how readMATandsort.m works and which is the idea behind the algotyrhm.

 #### What we've got